Class of 1986

 His dorm room phone rang one day, and on the other end of the line was John Reynolds, an Eckerd biology professor.
 Reynolds wanted to know what Eckerd could do to convince him to transfer.

 With a financial aid package in place that made it possible for him to attend, Hill made the switch.
-Nearly 40 years later as an OB/GYN, medical director and Eckerd trustee, Hill says serving the College with his time and his resources is the least he can do for the place that left its imprint on everything he does.
+Nearly 40 years later as an OB/GYN, medical director and Eckerd trustee, Ashley says serving the College with his time and his resources is the least he can do for the place that left its imprint on everything he does.

-Hill soon found there was more to Eckerd than sunny days and coastal views.
+Ashley soon found there was more to Eckerd than sunny days and coastal views.
 A native of Albany, Oregon—a town of 20,000—he said the College environment felt cosmopolitan.
 He joined the biology club, served as an RA, and started a charity for kids with cancer.

 He became close with Professor Reynolds, who encouraged him in the classroom and sent him lunch and dinner after he missed class due to illness.
-Hill even joined Reynolds on a research project on manatee kidneys, finding that manatees were able to adapt to live in saltwater for long periods.
+Ashley even joined Reynolds on a research project on manatee kidneys, finding that manatees were able to adapt to live in saltwater for long periods.
 He credits that research for helping him stand out in the medical school interview process.

 Accepted to med school at the University of South Florida, he brought the spirit of discussion and group learning that he had gained at Eckerd, creating a study group with his classmates.